Lethargy (band)

-Lethargy was an American technical death metal / mathcore band formed in Rochester, New York in 1992 and active until 1999.
+Lethargy was an American technical death metal and mathcore band formed in Rochester, New York by vocalist Erik Burke, drummer Brann Dailor, and bassist Adam Routier.
+They would create their first demo titled Lost in This Existence in 1993.
+Bill Kelliher would join the band as a guitarist in 1994 replacing Stephan Nedwetzky and Brian Steltz.
+The band would create two more demos titled Tainted and Humor Me, You Funny Little Man.
 Their last performance was on Christmas night of 1999.
 Drummer Brann Dailor and guitarist Bill Kelliher would later appear in Today Is the Day and Mastodon.
 Guitarist and vocalist Erik Burke is currently active in Nuclear Assault, Sulaco, Kalibas, Brutal Truth, and B.C.T.
 (Blatant Crap Taste).